exasol/virtual-schemas/doc/user-guide/faq.md

 # Virtual Schemas FAQ

 This FAQ covers general questions and problems that users can encounter in any dialect.
-For a dialect specific FAQs please check dialects repositories.
+For a dialect specific FAQs please check dialects pages.

 ## Setting up Virtual Schemas

+### Multiple JDBC Drivers in EXAoperation with the Same Name and the Same Prefix

+**Question**: What happens if I upload two different JDBC drivers with the same name and the same prefix, but the driver's versions are different?

+**Answer**: The database uses the first suitable driver detected in the driver's list going through the list top-down.
+The driver that is higher in the list of JDBC Drivers will be used in this situation.

 ## Creating Virtual Schemas

-This chapter describes the problems that occurs on the creating VS step.
+This chapter describes the problems that occur on the creating VS step.

 ### The Dialect Does Not Support Property

-**Problem**: a virtual schema does not recognise a property.
+**Problem**: A virtual schema does not recognise a property.

 ```
 VM error: